owainkenwayucl/fortlife/README.md

 On Linux, you can compile the code with gfortran by running `make -f Makefile.gnu`.
 You can also build the show utility, but you are better of using basically any other image viewer.

+(Testing has shown that the Linux version of `life.exe` compiles successfully under Cygwin, the only downside being font support in MinTTY).

 ## Running

 To run the code, run `life.exe <inputfile>` for some input PBM file.
 Some examples can be found in the `input` directory.